Kup135/RAG-Planning/README.md

 A system for extracting, structuring, and visualizing data from municipal planning document.
 Using proprietary APIs (Claude and GPT)

 ## Environment
-These notebooks work best with Python version 3.9.6\
+These notebooks work best with Python version 3.9.6/ de

 ## Files Structure